NetRun Help

 If you want to declare your own new functions, switch the Mode popup to

-"Whole subroutine (file)".
+"Whole function (file)".
 NetRun's main program will still try

 to call a function named "foo", so you have to name your top-level